 Why Do Cats Scratch the Carpet?

-Everyone recognizes the sight and sound: a cat scratching with its front claws by dragging them downward, either on a horizontal or vertical surface.
-There are many reasons a cat does this, from grooming to attention-getting:
+Cats are known to scratch.
+They will do so with their front claws by dragging them downward, either on a horizontal or vertical surface.
+There are many reasons a cat does this, from grooming to attention-getting and other reasons, including:

 - This action, referred to as stropping, loosens and removes the outer husk of the claw revealing a sharp new surface underneath.
 Claw sharpening is an act of grooming for the cat.

 - Scratching exercises the muscles of the forelimbs and spine to keep the cat in tip-top condition for hunting.
 Some cats will scratch by lying down and pulling their bodyweight along the floor.
 The surfaces chosen are usually fixed and non-yielding to provide resistance against the muscles used in scratching.

 - Scratching is also used as a form of territorial communication or marking behavior.
 Scent and sweat glands in between the pads of the feet mix to produce a unique smell.
 When claws are scraped down a surface, the scent is deposited and the combination of the mark, the discarded claw husks, and the smell provides a strong visual and olfactory message to other cats.